This post may contain affiliate links. Click here to see what that means.

 My modifications to the GAPS Introduction Diet are in line with the dietary recommendations of the AIP.
 However, the protocol still varies from AIP in the preparation of foods (cooked foods only during the first few introductory stages) and the step-wise progression that foods are reintroduced in each stage.
 After the client progresses through the modified GAPS Intro stages, I may recommend transitioning to the AIP or another healing diet depending on the client’s needs.
 It’s important to keep in mind that the GAPS Introductory Diet is only designed to be followed for a limited period of time.

 Another modification that I make to the GAPS introduction Diet concerns the amount of non-dairy fermented foods.
 Fermented foods can be healing, but only a small amount is generally necessary in order to reap their benefits.
 It is possible to consume too many fermented foods, which can exacerbate digestive symptoms.
 The main benefits of fermented foods are in the nutrients produced when the bacteria ferment, including B vitamins, enzymes, and bioavailable flavonoids.
 The probiotics present in fermented foods do not actually colonize the gut and cannot significantly alter gut dysbiosis.
-While fermented foods are generally beneficial to digestive health, it is wise to moderate the amount consumed and consider additional supplementation with a high quality probiotic that has the ability to colonize the gut, like MegaSpore or Prescript Assist. *Editorial update by Eileen: I’ve been interviewing a number of healthcare professionals on my podcast recently, and the opinion on fermented foods vs. probiotics varies greatly.
-Some experts in the field warn against the use of probiotics for people with autoimmune disease, because they can stimulate an already overactive immune system.
-Others say that the microbiome is unique to each individual and mass-produced probiotics aren’t a good idea.
-I recommend n=1 (self-experimenting).
-Only take probiotics if they improve your symptoms and avoid any that make your symptoms worse.
-If you do well with fermented foods and eat a wide variety of vegetables that naturally feed a healthy microbiome, there may be no benefit to probiotic supplementation.
+While fermented foods are generally beneficial to digestive health, it is wise to moderate the amount consumed and consider additional supplementation with a high quality probiotic that has the ability to colonize the gut, like MegaSpore or Prescript Assist. *Editorial update by Eileen: I've been interviewing a number of healthcare professionals on my podcast recently, and the opinion on fermented foods vs. probiotics varies greatly.
+Some like Katy believe that probiotic supplements are an essential part of a healing protocol.
+Others believe they can actually be healing stumbling blocks.
+Why the difference?
+Because probiotics are immune system stimulants.
+For people with autoimmune disease, this can go one of two ways: (1) They can help rebalance your immune system in a healthier direction.
+(2) They can cause an autoimmune flare.
+Always start slow with both probiotics and fermented foods, tuning into your body and only increasing the amount if well tolerated.
+Don't take any probiotic that makes your symptoms worse.
+It often takes some trial and error to find one that works well for you.

 Katy's Modified GAPS Introduction Diet